Enrico Alfano: In New York

 Meanwhile, after his release, Alfano left Naples and went from village to village to elude arrest.
 The Carabinieri located him in San Leucio, near Caserta, but he managed to escape.
-He fled to Rome, obtained a false passport and sailed for the United States from Marseilles, France.
+He fled to Rome, obtained a false passport and sailed for the United States from Marseille, France.
 He disembarked on 17 March 1907, in New York disguised as a member of the ship's crew, posing as a stoker.
-In New York he began to run a gambling den in the basement of 108 Mulberry Street.
+In New York he began to run a gambling den in the basement of 108 Mulberry Street, the heart of Manhattan's Little Italy.
 He became one of the primary underworld targets of police sergeant Joseph Petrosino of the New York City Police Department, who believed Alfano to be a big player in the New York branch of the Camorra.

-Petrosino received anonymous letters from Neapolitans in New York that confirmed Alfano's presence in the city, where he allegedly had given a banquet to several local Camorra members in a Grand Street restaurant.
+Petrosino received anonymous letters from Neapolitans in New York that confirmed Alfano's presence in the city.
+He had taken lodgings at 7 Jones Street and had been given a welcome banquet with several local Camorra members in a Grand Street restaurant, a place known as the Corona di Ferro (the Iron Crown).
 On 17 April 1907, Petrosino and his agents raided the apartment at 108 Mulberry Street where Alfano was living and arrested him.
 The arrest caused a sensation in Naples.
 He had been convicted of a crime involving moral turpitude in Italy and was turned over to the Federal authorities.
 Within three days he was expelled and put on a ship to Le Havre in France, where he was picked up by the Italian police.
 He was put behind bars in Naples.
-According to some sources, Alfano was linked to the lieutenant Petrosino's murder in Palermo on 12 March 1909, however, had since been attributed to the Sicilian Mafia, and to Vito Cascio Ferro in particular.
+According to some sources, Alfano was linked to the lieutenant Petrosino's murder in Palermo on 12 March 1909, which has since been attributed to the Sicilian Mafia, and to Vito Cascio Ferro in particular.